lemuelkumarga/titanic/README.md

     ## F-statistic: 65.41 on 8 and 705 DF,  p-value: < 2.2e-16

-Due to our careful selection of variables, all of the coefficients are statistically significant under a 5% significance level.
+Due to our careful selection of variables, all of the coefficients are statistically significant with a 5% significance level.
 This suggests that the variables are all good predictors of Age.

 #### Populating Others

 Other than age, we also need some kind of sanity checks to ensure that all data has been populated.
-Since the rest of the data is either too varied, or require only a small set of missing values to be filled, we will populate those columns with category “Unknown” or the number -1.
+Since the rest of columns are either too varied, or require only a small set of missing values to be filled, we will populate then with category “Unknown” or the number -1.

 #### Putting It All Together

-After resolving the missing data, we can now create a process that takes in the raw data and output a cleaned data for model consumption.
+After resolving the missing data, we can now create a process that takes in the raw data and output a cleansed data that is ready for model consumption.

 Below is an example of the data after cleansing: